 Sanjay Sarin: Head of FIND India

 Sanjay joined FIND from Becton Dickinson (BD), where he was Regional Director of Global Health for the Asia Pacific region and was responsible for design, development, and implementation of BD’s public health strategies.
-During his stint with BD, he was instrumental in establishing several key partnerships, including one with MoH India, which resulted in expansion of TB diagnostic capacity within the national TB programme; TB lab strengthening partnership with USAID in Indonesia; collaboration with Project Hope to strengthen diabetes management capacity at Class 1 facilities in China, and a lab systems strengthening partnership with CDC and MoH India known as the “Labs for Life Partnership”.
+During his stint with BD, he was instrumental in establishing several key partnerships, including one with MoH India resulting in expansion of TB diagnostic capacity within the India NTP, TB lab strengthening partnership with USAID in Indonesia, and collaboration with Project Hope to strengthen diabetes management capacity at Class 1 facilities in China.
+Prior to that, Sanjay led the pre-analytical strategic business unit for BD in South Asia.

 Before joining BD, Sanjay served as Regional Lab Advisor (India & South East Asia) with the Clinton Health Access Initiative (CHAI).
-In CHAI, he played a key role in scaling up access to CD4 monitoring within India’s AIDS Control Programme and was responsible for setting up more than a dozen functional CD4 laboratories, development of the CD4 enumeration guidelines and an external quality assurance system for CD4 monitoring in India.
+At CHAI, he played a key role in scaling up access to CD4 monitoring within India’s AIDS Control Programme and was responsible for setting up more than a dozen functional CD4 laboratories apart from contributing to lab systems strengthening in high HIV burden countries of South East Asia and Africa.

 Sarabjit Chadha: Regional Technical Director, India

-Dr Sarabjit S Chadha joined FIND India in September 2018 as the Regional Technical Director, FIND for India and South East Asia region.
-He is a clinician by training, with over 15 years of experience in clinical and programmatic management of Tuberculosis (TB), including drug resistant TB.
-His other areas of expertise and interest are vector borne diseases, infection control and health system strengthening.
-Earlier he was Deputy Regional Director of the South East Asia office of The Union, where he headed the TB and Communicable Diseases Unit.
+Dr Sarabjit S Chadha joined FIND India in September 2018 as the Regional Technical Director, FIND for the India and South-East Asia region.
+He is a clinician by training, with over 15 years of experience in clinical and programmatic management of Tuberculosis (TB), including drug-resistant TB.
+His other areas of expertise and interest are vector-borne diseases, infection control, and health system strengthening.
+Earlier he was Deputy Regional Director of the South-East Asia office of The Union, where he headed the TB and Communicable Diseases Unit.

-Dr Chadha is the Chair of the WHO Regional Drug-Resistant TB Advisory Group for the South East Asian Region and co-chair of the TB and Prison sub-group of The Union.
-He has been providing technical assistance to several countries in the region including Bhutan, Bangladesh, India, Indonesia, Myanmar, Nepal, Sri Lanka, India, Indonesia and Timor Leste on management of drug resistant TB.
-He facilitates international courses on Clinical Management of Drug Resistant TB; TB prevention and care; and TB Operational Research.
-He has published in over 40 international peer reviewed journals.
+In December 2018, Sarabjit was elected as the Chair of the Global Drug-resistant TB Initiative (GDI) Core Group in December 2018.
+From 2016-2018 he was the Chair of the WHO Regional Drug-Resistant TB Advisory Group for the South East Asian Region.
+He is also co-Chair of the TB and Prison sub-group of The Union.
+Sarabjit provides technical assistance on the management of drug-resistant TB to several countries in the region, including Bhutan, Bangladesh, India, Indonesia, Myanmar, Nepal, Sri Lanka, India, Indonesia, and Timor Leste.
+He facilitates international courses on Clinical Management of Drug-Resistant TB; TB Prevention and Care; and TB Operational Research.
+He has over 40 publications in international peer-reviewed journals.